The library team have made some training sessions available online as video webinars:

-The library run teaching sessions on a range of topics, for undergraduate and postgraduate students, including as part of the RDC programme for 1st year PhDs.
+The library run teaching sessions on a range of topics, for undergraduate and postgraduate students.
 Slides for some of these sessions are below: Please note that these slides are intended to accompany an in-person teaching session, not to replace one.
-For more information, or to enquire about booking a teaching session, email us at email@example.com.
+For more information, or to enquire about booking a teaching session, email us at firstname.lastname@example.org.

 The Engineering Library team offer a range of training in communication, information and research skills.
 These sessions are designed to support students to develop the skills they need during their time at Cambridge and beyond.